 For most visitors and especially Americans, this is a highlight of the South Dakota road trip.
 One of the iconic images of America, Mount Rushmore is on the bucket list of most visitors.

 Mount Rushmore is a behemoth sculpture of 4 US President heads carved into the granite face of Mount Rushmore.
 It is located among the Black Hills of South Dakota and is fantastic to explore.

 Completed in 1941, the Memorial was planned and executed to bring visitors to South Dakota.
 Well, it has succeeded and how!

 Today Mount Rushmore receives over two million visitors annually and is South Dakota’s top tourist attraction.
 The Memorial has also been featured in many movies, books, and other works of fiction.

-Mount Rushmore National Memorial is one of the greatest places to learn about the birth and growth of the country (my other top favorite places are Washington DC, New York, and Philadelphia.
+It is one of the best places to learn about the birth and growth of the USA.
+My other top favorites are Washington DC, New York, and Philadelphia.

 Things To Do At Mt.
 Rushmore